Kidepo Valley National Park, Uganda’s Untouched Wilderness

 The Ik People Trek (Mount Morungole)

-The Trek: The visit involves a full-day, physically demanding hike up Mount Morungole (up to ).
+The Ik (pronounced Ee-k) are a tiny, unique ethnic group who were the first inhabitants of the Kidepo Valley before the park’s gazetting forced them onto the slopes of Mount Morungole.
+The visit involves a full-day, physically demanding hike up Mount Morungole (up to ).
 The 4-hour ascent takes you through rough, steep terrain and requires a good level of fitness.
 It is mandatory to use a local guide from the Ik community to ensure both safety and

-The Experience: Visitors are rewarded with a deep dive into the Ik’s ancient traditions, unique language, and subsistence farming lifestyle at the top of the mountain, along with panoramic views of the entire park, stretching into Kenya and South Sudan.
+a genuine cultural exchange.
+Visitors are rewarded with a deep dive into the Ik’s ancient traditions, unique language, and subsistence farming lifestyle at the top of the mountain, along with panoramic views of the entire park, stretching into Kenya and South Sudan.
 Note: The fees from this trek go directly to community initiatives, supporting the sustainability of their way of life and compensating for their displacement from the park.

 Karamojong Cultural Village Visits

-The Experience: Guests are welcomed with traditional dances and songs, given a glimpse into their daily lives, and can learn about their customs, cattle-centric culture, and ancient craft-making techniques.
+The Karamojong are semi-nomadic pastoralists closely related to the Maasai of Kenya.
+A visit to their traditional homesteads (or manyattas) is a shorter, fascinating cultural experience.
+Guests are welcomed with traditional dances and songs, given a glimpse into their daily lives, and can learn about their customs, cattle-centric culture, and ancient craft-making techniques.
 This encounter provides a powerful contrast to the mountain-dwelling Ik.

 Getting to Kidepo Valley National Park: Road vs. Air